riquelmemontijo/library/README.md

 <hr>

-* The application have an email service, so it's necessary to configure this part in application.properties.
+* The application has an email service, so it's necessary to configure this part in application.properties.
 In the section "#email configuration" you need to insert the properties of your email.

 * I recommend to use Gmail, because it's very simple to get the password for applications.
 Just read this tutorial: